Best Ultralight Headlamp for Backpacking and Thru-Hiking 2026

 Cons:

 The Nitecore NU25 comes in two models.
-The NU25 with the wide elastic headband and the NU25UL (ultralight) with dual elastic cords that are super narrow making this the lightest headlamp for backpacking and thru-hiking.
-And with 360 lumens of light, this headlamp is super bright.
+The Nitecore NU25 with the wide elastic headband and the Nitecore NU25UL (ultralight) with dual elastic cords that are super narrow, making this the lightest headlamp for backpacking and thru-hiking.
+And with 400 lumens of light, this headlamp is super bright.

-The main light has a beam distance of about 70 plus meters in front of you, which is great for night hiking.
-It’s also impact and water-resistant.
+The main light has a beam distance of about 70 meters in front of you, which is great for night hiking.
+It’s also impact-resistant and water-resistant.

-In addition to the main light, there are also 2 other lights to choose from – an auxiliary white light with the high CRI, or an auxiliary red light.
-The Red light is great for around camp, reading maps at night, or inside huts at night as it helps you to better retain your night vision.
+In addition to the main light, there are also 2 other lights to choose from – an auxiliary white light with a high CRI, or an auxiliary red light.
+The Red light is great for around camp, reading maps at night, or inside huts at night, as it helps you to better retain your night vision.

-You don’t have to bother with remembering to pack batteries because the headlamp is completely USB rechargeable and it’s compatible with any USB power source so can be charged in the field with a battery pack.
-Plus there’s a handy low battery power indicator.
+The Nitecore NU25UL headlamp is completely USB rechargeable, and it’s compatible with any USB power source, so it can be charged in the field with a battery pack.
+Plus, there’s a handy low battery power indicator.

-When it comes to battery life just be aware that it will not last as long as some other rechargeable headlamps, namely 2 hours and 40 minutes on the high setting but more than 10 hours on the low seting.
+When it comes to battery life, just be aware that it will not last as long as some other rechargeable headlamps, namely 2 hours and 40 minutes on the high setting, but more than 10 hours on the low setting.

-Overall, if you are into ultralight thru-hiking and backpacking and want the lightest headlamp which still is bright enough for night hiking then look no further than this one.
+Overall, if you are into ultralight thru-hiking and backpacking and want the lightest headlamp that is still bright enough for night hiking, then look no further than this one.
 While I use and prefer the Petzl Actik Core there is no denying the quality and lighter weight of the Nitecore NU25UL.
 And it is very reasonably priced.

 Compare Prices: